hax/babel-plugin-transform-function-sent/README.md

 ## Why this plugin

-transform-regenerator support function.sent.
-But many people avoid use it, because all JavaScript engines already support ES2015 generators natively, and major browsers / node 0.12+ already ship generators for years.
+The official transform-regenerator plugin already support `function.sent`, but require generators to be transformed.
+Many people avoid use regenerator, because all JavaScript engines already support ES2015 generators natively, and major browsers / node 0.12+ already ship generators for years.
 (See also https://github.com/alekseykulikov/babel-preset-es2015-node5/issues/3
 for similar discussion and result plugin [transform-es2015-generator-return](https://github.com/hax/babel-plugin-transform-es2015-generator-return))

 If you are one of them, this plugin is for you.
+It only patch `function.sent`, and will not touch other parts of your source code.

 ## Installation